 Peritonsillar abscess is a bacterial infection.
 It develops on the side of the throat, behind or above the tonsils.
 The infection causes a pocket of pus to form.
 This type of abscess usually happens on one side of the throat or the other.

-Your doctor will prescribe antibiotics to treat the infection.
+Antibiotics will be prescribed to treat the infection.
 Antibiotics can be given in pill form or through an IV.
 Pain relievers may also be advised.

-Your doctor may puncture the abscess with a needle.
+The abscess may be punctured with a needle.
 Fluid will be removed.
 A sample will be sent to the lab for testing.
 This procedure can be done in the doctor’s office.

-Your doctor may recommend a tonsillectomy if all other treatments fail.
+Atonsillectomy may be recommended if all other treatments fail.
 This involves removing the affected tonsil.
 This may also be done if you have had previous peritonsillar infections.

 American Academy of Otolaryngology—Head, and Neck Surgery